 “Steady effort pays off, even if not always in an immediate, tangible way” (Garry Kasparov, 2007)

 I played chess as a child and teenager.
 More than anything, chess taught me the importance of concentration, logical thinking and perseverance.
-Businesses that changes operations strategy as often as they update their budgets will never come ahead of their competitors.
-Most of my blog posts emphasis the importance of having a lasting and focused improvement strategy: a company-specific production system (XPS).
-I remember that I had a fair amount of success in specializing in a chess opening strategy that most players at my level shunned; the English opening (1. c4).
+Businesses that change operations strategy as often as they update their budgets will never come ahead of their competitors.
+Most of my blog posts emphasize the importance of having a lasting and focused improvement strategy: a company-specific production system (XPS).
+I remember that I had a fair amount of success in specializing in a chess opening strategy that most players at my level shunned: the English opening (1. c4).
 Over time, I had seen most of the usual results of this opening and learned to know the best practices.
-The point is; you cannot master it all.
+The point is that you cannot master it all.
 Staying focused while continuously developing is a key to excellence in chess and business.
 Focus matters.

-The relationship between chess and strategy has also been excellently elaborated by others.
+Others have excellently elaborated on the relationship between chess and strategy.
 Here are a few other blog posts and sources I recommend for further reading:

 - Book by Garry Kasparov, G. (2007): How life imitates chess: Making the right moves from the board to the board room